Frequently Asked Questions

 Please note that RETURNING clients are not required to pay upfront unless making the booking themselves online.

-Cancellation of your appointment with less than 24 hours’ notice, or a no-show, will result in being charged the full fee, as it is impossible for us to fill the space at such short notice.
+Cancellation of your appointment with less than 24 hours’ notice, or a no-show, will result in being charged the full fee.

 • Yes, absolutely!
 There are only 3 instances where confidentiality may be broken and they are: